DoctorWkt/acwj/10_For_Loops/Readme.md

 statements in `assignment_statement()`.
 The parser must find a semicolon at the end of the statement.

-That's good for compound statement but it won't work for FOR loops.
+That's good for compound statements but it won't work for FOR loops.
 I would have to write something like:

 ```